threefoldtecharchive/info_manual3/wiki/weblets/weblets_profile_manager.md

 # Profile Manager

-Currently, we're supporting three different networks.
+Currently, we're supporting four different networks.
 - One for development purposes (Devnet) where you can find it at https://play.dev.grid.tf
+- One for internal testing and verifications (QAnet) where you can find it at https://play.qa.grid.tf
-- One for testing (Testnet) where you can find it at https://play.test.grid.tf,
+- One for testing (Testnet) where you can find it at https://play.test.grid.tf
-- One for our mainnet and you can find it at https://play.grid.tf.
+- One for our mainnet and you can find it at https://play.grid.tf

 ![](img/profile_manager1.png)